Trust me. You don’t want to receive a letter like that.

 Doctors are still one of the most respected and elite professions, but life is not so easy anymore.
 It gets harder when you consider how difficult it is to properly market a doctor.

-Clinic Marketing Is Sensitive
+Medical Marketing Is Sensitive

 Unaware of how strict publicity regulations surrounding private clinics are, agencies often cause headaches despite having your best interests at heart.
 Just recall, it was you who told your marketer to study the PHMC Publicity Act, wasn’t it?
 But isn’t it more worrying how it’s the doctor teaching the marketer what to do for marketing?